LamaBleu/limeSNA/README.md

 # limeSNA ported to ADALM-PLUTO
 This is a Scalar Network Analyzer program initialy written for the LimeSDR mini by github user nepeee (https://github.com/nepeee/limeSNA).
-I replaced the SoapySDR layer by pow tool, and added Pluto TXgain and RXgain parameters to the webpage.
+I replaced the SoapySDR layer by pow tool, and added Pluto TXgain and RXgain controls to the webpage.
 Sweep time is not optimal and can be improved : approx. 1 hop/s

 Youtube : https://www.youtube.com/watch?v=yh-9a1fkgFA